v-rajagt/IntuneDocs/intune/configuration/wi-fi-profile-shared-key.md

 - PSK requires a string of 64 hexadecimal digits, or a passphrase of 8 to 63 printable ASCII characters.
 Some characters, such as asterisk ( * ), aren't supported.

 ## Create a custom profile

 You can create a custom profile with a pre-shared key for Android, Windows, or an EAP-based Wi-Fi profile.
-To create the profile using the Azure portal, see [Create custom device settings](custom-settings-configure.md).
+To create the profile, see [Create custom device settings](custom-settings-configure.md).
 When you create the device profile, choose **Custom** for your device platform.
 Don't select the Wi-Fi profile.
 When you choose custom, be sure to:

 1. Enter a name and description of the profile.
 2. Add a new OMA-URI setting with the following properties: